Abstr4ctz/Enhancer/README.md

  (Skip next step if Totem of the Stonebreaker not in bag or equipped)
 - Auto-equip Totem of the Stonebreaker and cast Earth Shock(Rank 1).

+Twist Windfury Totem rank 1 mode:
+Create "/enhancer twistr1" macro and spam to activate.
+- Same as above but WF is rank 1.

 Basic mode:
 Create "/enhancer basic" macro and spam to activate.
 - Water Shield